How to Stop Emotional Eating

 If you answered “yes” to more than two of the above, you may be an emotional eater.
 When you want to eat when you’re not physically hungry, close your eyes, take a deep breath, and ask yourself:

 - What do I really need besides food right now?
 (Hint: It’s often rest or a break from what you’re doing)

-Three of the Emotional States That Lead to Emotional Eating
+Emotional States That Can Lead to Emotional Eating